allyyyyyyyyyyy/INF2009Group34/README.md

 5. paho.mqtt.client = Used for recieving and sending messages between components

 ### How its done
+The second Raspberry Pi for the main system is connected to a Microphone and an Output Audio Device, which for this project is an Earpiece.
+It checks for the payload of the  MQTT messages from the first Raspberry Pi connected to the Webcam and Accelerometer through "message.payload.decode()' and if the message is 'Fatigue', then it triggers the main Fatigue Detection function.

+The main Fatigue Detection function uses Pyttsx3 to prompt the user for confirmation that he is not fatigued through the Text-to-Speech feature.
+Pyaudio is then used to capture the audio input before Vosk is used to process and analyse the audio input.
+If the audio input is analysed to have contained the phrase "I am awake now", then the system can confirm that the driver has responded correctly and therefore awake.
+However, if the audio input did not seem to have the phrase, then Pyaudio and Pygame is used to load and play an alarm sound which will be sounded until the driver confirms he is awake.

 ### Results
 If fatigue is detected, alarm sounds until driver is awake.